dmauser/azure-vm-net-tools/README.md

-# Getting useful networking tools installed on Azure Linux or Windows VMs.
+# Installing networking tools on Azure VMs

 #### In this article